-Back in August, Graham has introduced its sporty Graham Silverstone Stowe Racing Mexico (Ref.
+Back in August 2012, Graham has introduced its sporty Graham Silverstone Stowe Racing Mexico (Ref.
 2BLDC.B27A) limited edition chronograph.
-Around a week ago, the British-based brand started selling yet another limited edition version of the watch.
+In October 2012, the British-based brand started selling yet another limited edition version.
 Designed exclusively for the U.S. market, the new Graham Silverstone Stowe USA Limited Edition (Ref.
-2BLDC.W07C.K47S) timekeeper features a radically different, cool and clean color scheme, as well as another movement.
+2BLDC.W07C.K47S) features a radically different, cool and clean color scheme, as well as another movement.

 The other specs, however, remain the same.